ArtsWestchester Deconstructs the Female Identity With ‘SHE’ Exhibition [VIDEO]

-From performance art to photos of classically sculpted women and pillows with famous female comedians like Amy Schumer, ArtsWestchester’s spring exhibit ‘SHE: Deconstructing the Female Identity” is THE optimum attraction in Westchester for Women’s History month.
+From performance art to photos of classically sculpted women and pillows with famous female comedians like Amy Schumer, ArtsWestchester’s spring exhibit ‘SHE: Deconstructing the Female Identity” is THE ultimate attraction in Westchester for Women’s History month.

 (All photos in this video are courtesy of ArtsWestchester)

 And there’s so much more in this exhibit that’s not even shown!
-Not only can you see this truly phenomenal exhibit for free, but the ArtsWestchester is also hosting a series of events to empower women throughout the duration of the show which will be up until Saturday, June 25.
+Not only can you see this truly phenomenal exhibit for free, but ArtsWestchester is also hosting a series of events to empower women throughout the duration of the show which will be up until Saturday, June 25.

 Here’s more on the exhibit from ArtsWestchester:

 “Modern American women are struggling to redefine themselves in the face of shifting societal values and changing perceptions of femininity.
-These issues are explored in SHE,” said ArtsWestchester CEO Janet Langsam, adding that “with support from the National Endowment for the Arts, the exhibition explores issues of gender and identity by a selection of well-known and emerging New York artists.”
+These issues are explored in SHE,” said ArtsWestchester CEO Janet Langsam, adding that with support from the National Endowment for the Arts, the exhibition explores issues of gender and identity by a selection of well-known and emerging New York artists.